 Here's the line-up that we recommend for this creamy Tuscan soup recipe:

-- Italian Sausage: We like to use a mix of mild and hot to give the soup depth without overpowering spice.
-It's a great balance that adds tremendous flavor.
+- Italian Sausage: We like to use Italian sausage to give the soup depth without overpowering spice.

 - Cheese-Filled Tortellini: The soft, cheesy centers melt slightly into the broth, making it extra creamy and satisfying.
 Love tortellini?
 Try our Tortellini Alfredo with Blackened Shrimp!